Sowthanya/webdriverio-genericframework/README.md

 # webdriverio-genericframework
-Test Automation Project using Webdriverio for UI,API and mobile test automation
+Test Automation Project using Webdriverio for UI,API and Mobile test automation